daviddcs/nsst/Docs/log.md

 # LOG
 ## Manual entries don't expect to much.

+#### 261230ZJUN2019
+Populated target list with all current defended targets in .miz, added CDE and priority tables.
+Updated .cf file with target locations.

 #### 171233ZJUN2019
 Added more responsive ENY CAP, friendly on request CAP now works somewhat.
 Updated CF file with more designations and sorted layers.
 Updated OOB (light)